Four Ways to Raising Boys as Allies

 I’m sharing with you four ways to raising boys to be allies:

 Read to Them and Encourage Them to Read – my hubby and I are book enthusiasts and we started reading to our boys when they were babies.
 Reading at an early age is a commitment and I’m not gonna lie, it was hard.
-But we stuck to it, fell into a rhythm, and it paid off.
-We selected books with representation, no stereotypes and stories of inspirational changemakers.
+But we stuck to it, fell into a rhythm, and we feel it’s paid off.
+We selected and continue to select books with representation, no stereotypes and stories of inspirational changemakers.

-TIP: Indigo Bookstore has a dedicated section in store and online for Diverse Voices.
-Click here for book recommendations to International Women’s Day for Kids.
+TIP: Indigo Bookstore has a dedicated section sharing books of Diverse Voices in store and online.
 Your local library will also have some recos too!

 Empower Them to Speak Up – I explain to my boys that we all have a voice and when you see something not right or if someone is not being treated fairly, I encourage them to use their voice whether it be asking additional questions, asking for clarification and/or speaking up.
-I’m also trying to teach them to use judgement … their gut feel.
-And, if they’re not comfortable speaking up, they can come to us as parents or if they’re at school go to a teacher.
+I’m also trying to teach them to use judgement, their gut feel.
+And, if they’re not comfortable speaking up, they can come to us as parents or when at school, go to a teacher.

 I hope that these tips help you raise your son(s) to be an ally!
 If you have other tips that worked for you, drop a comment in the box below.